 - Married Filing Separately: $0 to $10,000

-These limitations only apply if you – and your spouse, if you’re married – are not covered by a retirement plan at work.
+These limitations only apply if you – and your spouse, if you’re married – are not covered by retirement accounts at work.
 What happens to contributions to a Traditional IRA when you don’t get a tax deduction now?
 They become “basis” in your IRA.

 Basis in a Traditional IRA